Resources

 This means that the business must have:

-- an in-house R&D programme
+• an in-house R&D programme

-- a recent history of R&D activities over the preceding year and an R&D plan for the upcoming year; and
+• a recent history of R&D activities over the preceding year and an R&D plan for the upcoming year; and

-- a minimum of one R&D full time equivalent (FTE) employed by the business.
+• a minimum of one R&D full time equivalent (FTE) employed by the business.

-See our guide to describing your R&D.
+See our guide to describing your R&D

 This means that the business must be able to provide financial information that demonstrates that the business is expected to be viable for at least the next six months.

-Depending on the size and capability of its R&D team, a business may receive multiple R&D Career Grants at one time (up to a maximum of 10 students).
+Depending on the size and capability of its R&D team, a business may receive multiple R&D Career Grants at one time.
+Read our guide on the number of students per business for more information.

-Two current R&D Full Time Equivalent (FTE) staff are required for each student and this 2:1 ratio applies regardless of the type of grant (Fellowship Grant, Career Grant or Experience Grant).
 The exception is when the business has only one R&D FTE - in this case one student can be applied for.

 Yes.
 There is no rule that prevents several businesses within a group from applying for a Career Grant.
 However, each business entity within the group must apply separately for the student they are employing and will sign separate funding agreements.
-The business who applies, must be the business who employs the student, provides payslips and invoices for reimbursement.
+The business who applies must be the business who employs the student, provides payslips and invoices for reimbursement.

 Student Eligibility and Project Eligibility